Home Recipes Easy Meatballs in Tomato Soup Recipe

 But I bet you didn’t know that tomato soup is very healthy for you.

-Tomato soup is full of vitamin E, A, C, and K, along with essential minerals and antioxidants to keep our bodies healthy.
-Arshi Ahmed has written a fantastic article on the health benefits of tomato soup, be sure to check it out for a more in-depth look at the benefits.
+Tomato soup is full of vitamins E, A, C, and K, along with essential minerals and antioxidants to keep our bodies healthy.
+Arshi Ahmed has written a fantastic article on the health benefits of tomato soup.
+Be sure to check it out for a more in-depth look at the benefits.

 This meal is full of hearty goodness, and each serving only contains 679 calories.
 But be aware this is without the breadstick pieces or dinner rolls as a side dish.

-What if you are on a Low Carb Diet.
+What if I’m on a Low Carb Diet?

 • Broccoli